f3d-app/f3d/doc/user/03-OPTIONS.md

 }
 ```

-These cache files can be safely removed, at the cost of recomputing the HDRI data on next use and of losing the cached window geometry.
+You can safely remove these cache files, at the cost of recomputing the HDRI data on next use and losing the cached window geometry.

 The cache directory location is as follows, in order, using the first defined environment variables: